MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 If the table exists:

 * New columns you specify will be added at the end of the existing schema.
-* If the passed schema doesn't contain some table columns they won't be deleted.
+* If the passed schema doesn't contain some table columns, they won't be deleted.
 * If you specified an existing column with a different type, the command will fail.

 Requires [Database user permission](../management/access-control/role-based-authorization.md).